SchulzLab/SNEEP/docs/gettingStarted.rst

   chr1    55030365        55030366        G       T       rs11206510      0.1018

-SNEEP can only handle mutations effecting a single base pair (no deletions or insertions).
+SNEEP can only handle mutations affecting a single base pair (no deletions or insertions).
 Deletions and insertions are identified by the pipeline and ignored.
 Also duplicated entries are only considered once.

 In the reference genome file, the different chromosome must be named as chr1, chr2 etc. resulting in the following format: